kossiitkgp/KWoC-Frontend/public/faq.md

 - __What can I do to help spread the word about KWoC?__

-  Nothing makes us happier than people spreading words about open-source; to begin, you can like our [facebook page](https://www.facebook.com/kossiitkgp) and increase awareness about KWoC in your college; nothing works better than word of mouth.
+  Nothing makes us happier than people spreading words about open-source; to begin, you can connect with our [Facebook](https://www.facebook.com/kossiitkgp),[Linkedin](https://www.linkedin.com/company/kharagpur-open-source-society),[Twitter](https://twitter.com/kossiitkgp) handles and increase awareness about KWoC in your college; nothing works better than word of mouth.

 - __What if I have a question not answered in this FAQ?__